kamstrup/fn/README.md

 Fn is library for golang that enable you to blend functional programming techniques with standard idiomatic Go code.

-We are inspired by Clojure and the Java Streams APIs that were introduced back in Java 8, and want to provide something of similar spirit that makes it even more fun to write Go code.
+We are inspired by [Clojure](https://github.com/clojure/clojure), [Vavr](https://github.com/vavr-io/vavr), and the Java Streams APIs that were introduced back in Java 8, and want to provide something of similar spirit that makes it even more fun to write Go code.